astroumd/lmtoy/examples/lmtoy_reduce.md

           ./SLpipeline.sh  obsnum=85778
           ./SLpipeline.sh  obsnum=85824

     as it will re-use "rc" files.

+	There is nothing special about the SLpipeline.sh command, you can also do something like

+	      cd 2018-S1-MU-46/85776
+		  ../../lmtoy_reduce.sh obsnum=85776

 4. If you think all obsnums are now ok, combine them: